 The Onassis Cultural Center New York partners with prominent cultural institutions in New York City such as BAM (Brooklyn Academy of Music), Carnegie Hall, the New York Public Library, the New York City Greek Film Festival, the European Panorama Film Festival, and the Axion Esti Foundation, among others, and continues to expand its collaborations and partnerships throughout the New York metropolitan area.

 Through the Onassis Series in Hellenic Culture, Oxford University Press publishes books based on original scholarly research presented within the University Seminars Program.
 Each book is authored by an Onassis Visiting Scholar.
-The Academic Program is currently under revision and will resume in Fall 2017.

 Our Parent Organization—The Onassis Foundation